Vangelis Paraprastanitis

-Vangelis Paraprastanitis (Βαγγέλης Παραπραστανίτης; born 18 October 1954) is a Greek former professional footballer, who played as a defender.
+Vangelis Paraprastanitis (Βαγγέλης Παραπραστανίτης; born 10 February 1955) is a Greek former professional footballer, who played as a defender.
 His nickname was "Johnny", due to his similar appearance with decathlete Johnny Weissmuller.

 Club career

-Paraprastanitis began his systematic involvement in football at the age of 13 when in 1968 he joined the team of his village, Proodos Mouzaki under the technical guidance of coach Mandelou.
+Paraprastanitis began football at the age of 13 when in 1968 he joined the team of his village, Proodos Mouzaki under the technical guidance of the coach Mandelou.
 His fame quickly spread beyond the borders of Mouzaki and in 1973 he was transferred to Trikala.
-There, coached by Pangalos, he unfolded the aspects of his rich talent, as a result of which he was called upon to cover almost all positions in the eleven, always distinguishing himself either as an attacker or as a defender or as a midfielder.
+There, coached by Nikos Pangalos, he unfolded the aspects of his talent, as a result of which was called upon to cover almost all positions of the pitch, always distinguishing himself either as an attacker, a defender or as a midfielder.
 His appearances aroused the interest of the great clubs of Athens and Thessaloniki.
-Olympiacos was the first who tried to sign in 1977, even giving two friendlies to the team of Trikala exclusively to watch him.
-The transfer broke down at the last moment for unknown reasons and the following year it was the turn of Panathinaikos to be interested in him, but the transfer was not completed again.
+In 1997 Olympiacos expressed their interest in signing him, at the point where they conducted two friendlies against Trikala exclusively to watch him.
+The transfer broke down at the last moment for unknown reasons and at the following season it was the turn of Panathinaikos to try to sign him, but the transfer was again not completed.
 PAOK and Aris followed in 1979 without succeeding in adding him to their team.
 The disappointment of Paraprastanitis was such that he even thought of immigrating to Canada in search of better financial rewards and an improvement in the conditions in his life.
-All this, but also his burning desire to play in a big team, was made a reality by the then Superintendent of AEK Athens, Thanasis Tsitos in December 1979, who convinced the club's management about the value of the footballer.
-Finally Paraprastanitis was transferred to AEK instead of approximately 4 million drachmas in order to provide solutions for the positions in the defense.
-He was then established by Miltos Papapostolou at the left side of the defense.
-At AEK, he certainly did not impress since the administrative upheavals and the fact that he was a choice of the administration of Loukas Barlos, soon brought him out of favor on the part of Zafiropoulos.
+His desire to play in a big club was made a reality, when the then superintendent of AEK Athens, Thanasis Tsitos, convinced the club's management about the value of the footballer.
+On 22 December 1979 Paraprastanitis eventually signed for AEK for the amount of approximately 4 million drachmas in order to provide solutions in the team's defense, with the deal becoming effective from July 1980.
+Until he officially joined the yellow-blacks, he competed only in friendly matches.

+At AEK he was then established at the left side of the defense by the then manager, Miltos Papapostolou.
+He certainly did not impress since the administrative upheavals, due to the fact that he was a choice of the former administration of Loukas Barlos and was soon brought him out of favor on the part of the then owner, Andreas Zafiropoulos.
+With AEK he won the Greek Cup in 1983.
 He left relatively soon, in 1984, for Egaleo, which wanted him even before his transfer to AEK.
-In Aegaleo he had a long career as a stopper, following them in all categories until 1992 when he stopped playing football at the age of 38.
+At the club of Aigaleo he had a long career as a center-back, following them in all the divisions they competed until 1992, when he stopped playing football at the age of 38.

-International caree
+International career

 Paraprasanitis played one game for Greece against Australia in a 3–3 draw, on 11 November 1980.

 After football

 Along with football, Paraprasanitis also served in the Fire Brigade.
-From 1997 he worked in various positions in the techichal leadership of Trikala.
+From 1997 he worked in various positions in the technical leadership of Trikala.